cadel560x/solutions-go/lab1/README.md

 # Lab 1 Go Problem Sheet
-This is the first problem sheet for Data Rep.
+This is the first problem sheet

 1. HelloWorldJapanese
 2. CurrentTime